cloudnative-pg/cloudnative-pg/docs/src/architecture.md

 ### Reserving Nodes for PostgreSQL Workloads

-Whether you're operating in a multi-availability zone environment or, more critically, within a single availability zone, in production we strongly recommend isolating PostgreSQL workloads by dedicating specific worker nodes exclusively to `postgres`.
+Whether you're operating in a multi-availability zone environment or, more critically, within a single availability zone, we strongly recommend isolating PostgreSQL workloads by dedicating specific worker nodes exclusively to `postgres` in production.
+A Kubernetes worker node dedicated to running PostgreSQL workloads is referred to as a **Postgres node** or `postgres` node.
 This approach ensures optimal performance and resource allocation for your database operations.

+This revision should help ensure that your message is clear and professional.

 !!!
 Hint
-    As a general rule of thumb, deploy PostgreSQL nodes in multiples of three—ideally, with one node per availability zone if possible.
+    As a general rule of thumb, deploy Postgres nodes in multiples of three—ideally, with one node per availability zone if possible.
 Three nodes is an optimal number because it ensures that a PostgreSQL cluster with three instances (one primary and two standby replicas) is distributed across